KaiYan289/RLpapersnote/README.md

 * *Softdice for imitation learning: Rethinking off-policy distribution matching* (2021)

+ValueDICE is biased when estimated in minibatch (log E ...) and assume the MDP is ergodic; this work uses earth-mover's distance and use maximum entropy (least commitment like GAIL) in their derivations.

 * *DemoDICE: Offline imitation learning with supplementary imperfect demonstrations* (2022)

 Online.